-There are times in history when the pulse of religious life beats faintly; and there are times when its beat is bounding, and the latter was the case in the 16th century among the nations of Western Europe.
-At the close of the middle ages the question of faith dominated every activity in public life.
+There are times in history when the pulse of religious life beats faintly; but there are times when its beat is bounding, and the latter was the case in the 16th century among the nations of Western Europe.
+The question of faith at that time dominated every activity in public life.
 New history starts out from this faith, even as the history of our times starts from the unbelief of the French Revolution.
-What law this pulselike movement of religious life obeys, we cannot tell, but it is evident that there is such a law, and that in times of high religious tension the inworking of the Holy Spirit upon the heart is irresistible.
-The apostle refers to it when he speaks of a divine force which is quick and powerful and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, a discerner of the thoughts and intents of the heart.
-And this mighty inworking of God was the experience of our Calvinists, Puritans and Pilgrim Fathers.
-It was not in all individuals to the same degree, for this never happens in any great movement, but they who formed the centre of life in those times, who were the promotors of that mighty change, they experienced this higher power to the fullest: and they were the men and women of every class of society and nationality who by God Himself were admitted into communion with the majesty of His eternal Being.
-Thanks to this work of God in the heart the persuasion that the whole of a mans life is to be lived as in the Divine Presence has become the fundamental thought of Calvinism.
+What law this pulse-like movement of religious life obeys, we cannot tell, but it is evident that there is such a law, and that in times of high religious tension the inworking of the Holy Spirit upon the heart is irresistible; and this mighty inworking of God was the experience of our Calvinists, Puritans and Pilgrim Fathers.
+It was not in all individuals to the same degree, for this never happens in any great movement; but they who formed the centre of life in those times, who were the promotors of that mighty change, they experienced this higher power to the fullest: and they were the men and women of every class of society and nationality who by God Himself were admitted into communion with the majesty of His eternal Being.
+Thanks to this work of God in the heart, the persuasion that the whole of a man's life is to be lived as in the Divine Presence has become the fundamental thought of Calvinism.
 By this decisive idea, or rather by this mighty fact, it has allowed itself to be controlled in every department of its entire domain.
-It is from this mother-thought that the all-embracing life-view of Calvinism sprang.
+It is from this mother-thought that the all-embracing life system of Calvinism sprang.